ha7ilm/README.md/README.md

 - the [MECO research team](https://www.mech.kuleuven.be/en/pma/research/meco) at KU Leuven (Belgium),
 - the MATLAB Laboratory at Budapest University of Technology and Economics (Hungary).

-I am the original author of the open source CSDR and OpenWebRX packages for Software Defined Radio.
+I am the original author of the popular open source CSDR and OpenWebRX packages for Software Defined Radio.